twallema/influenza-USA/data/README.md

 ### cases

-+ `weekly_flu_incid_complete.csv`: Weekly hospitalisations for Influenza in the USA, from 2009-2010 until 2023-2024.
-Obtained from Shaun (#TODO: where did he get it from?).
++ `hosp-admissions_FluSurvNet_USA_09-24_raw.csv`: Weekly hospital admissions for Influenza in the USA, from 2009-2010 until 2023-2024, based on FluSurvNet.
+Obtained from Shaun Truelove.

-+ `FluView_Subtypes_17-18.csv`: Downloaded from FluView: https://www.cdc.gov/fluview/surveillance/2024-week-46.html
++ `influenza-surveillance-summary_NC_xx-xx.pdf`: End-of-season report on the xx-xx Influenza season in North Carolina.
+Of special interest is the figure at the bottom of page 6 titled 'Influenza Positive Tests Reported by PHE Facilities', whose data will be extracted using WebPlotDigitizer.
+Downloaded from https://flu.ncdhhs.gov/data.htm

++ `hosp-admissions_NC_15-24.csv`: Weekly hospital admissions in North Carolina (reported by PHE facilities) from 2015 to 2024.
+Indexed on Saturday.
+Downloaded from: https://ncdetect.org/respiratory-dashboard/ by Matthew Mietchen.

++ `ILI_NC_15-24.csv`: Weekly ILI counts in North Carolina (reported by emergency departments) from 2015 to 2024.
+Indexed on Saturday.
+Downloaded from: https://ncdetect.org/respiratory-dashboard/ by Matthew Mietchen.

 ### initial condition